 See also: windowsize, mousemode, Window preferences, the ChimeraX menu

 A context menu is raised by right-clicking* parts of the interface.
-See also: selection context menus
+See also: selection context menus, Right Mouse icons

-*for Mac touchpad or single-button mouse, Ctrl-click replaces “right-click” for showing context menus
+*for Mac trackpad or single-button mouse, Ctrl-click replaces “right-click” for showing context menus

 A panel can be: